FEDERAL UPDATES & RESOURCES

 Every Student Succeeds Act (ESSA)

-Welcome to the DSC Federal Legislative Toolkit.
 Our goal is to offer a one-stop-shop of resources to assist you with your federal advocacy needs.
 We will update the page periodically to ensure you have the best, most recent and relevant information.
-Please contact us at info(at)dignityinschools.org if there is additional information that will assist you in your federal advocacy work.

 DSC Days at the Capitol